alii/monitor/README.md

 ### What happens during development?

 In development, two servers will run.
-You have the webpack server running the React hot reload on :3001, and the express API server running on :3000
+You have the webpack-dev-server running the **development** React app (with hot reload) on :3001, and the express API server running on :3000

 During development, the express server on 3000 will only accept requests to `/api/`, whereas in production, it will accept all requests.

 ### What about in production?

 In production, :3001 will not run, as it is a dev server only.
-The React frontend will be built and minified (available under `dist/`) and the express server will allow all traffic routing it to the compiled React app, or to the API endpoint.
+The React frontend will be built and **minified** (available under `dist/`) and the express server will allow all traffic routing it to the compiled React app, or to the API endpoint.

 ### Credits